Acrodermatitis chronica atrophicans

 ACA is a dermatological condition that takes a chronically progressive course and finally leads to a widespread atrophy of the skin.
 Involvement of the peripheral nervous system is often observed, specifically polyneuropathy.

 This progressive skin process is due to the effect of continuing active infection with the spirochete Borrelia afzelii, which is the predominant pathophysiology.
 B. afzelii may not be the exclusive etiologic agent of ACA; Borrelia garinii has also been detected.

 Presentation

 The rash caused by ACA is most evident on the extremities.
 It begins with an inflammatory stage with bluish red discoloration and cutaneous swelling, and concludes several months or years later with an atrophic phase.
 Sclerotic skin plaques may also develop.
 As ACA progresses the skin begins to wrinkle (atrophy).

-Cause

 Diagnosis

 Generally a two-step approach is followed.
 First, a screening test involving IgM and IgG ELISA.
 If the ELISA screening has a positive or equivocal result, then the second step is to perform a Western Blot as a confirmatory test.

 Other methods include microscopy and culture (in modified Kelly's medium) of skin biopsy or blood samples.